cyberrumor/ammo/README.md

 - Advertisements.
 - Auto-updates.
 - Account-required-before-use fuckery.
-- EULAs, contracts with Satan, mailing lists with no unsubscribe button.
+- EULAs or other contracts with Satan.
-- Uncensored BDSM hentai in the in-app news feed even though you've turned off adult content twice.
+- Uncensored BDSM hentai.
 - GUIs (and other bloat).

-Ammo is specifically designed to be bullshit-free.
-This revolutionary approach required a prodigious amount of IQ (exactly 100).
+Ammo is a mod manager specifically designed to be bullshit-free.
+This revolutionary approach required a _prodigious_ amount of IQ (100 IQ).

-Ammo is _purely_ a mod manager, meaning it's concerned with exactly _one_ problem, and it solves it really fucking well:

-> **As a Linux gamer**,
->
-> **I want** easy, safe, and transparent mod management,
->
-> **so that** I never have to reinstall the game or verify files, I can audit
-> how mods are installed, and I can get up and running fast.

-Under the hood, ammo hooks mods up to a game by adding symlinks to the game directory which point at mod files.
-This is 100% guaranteed to change your life slightly.
+Under the hood, ammo works by installing symlinks in your game directory which point at your mod files.
+This is 100% guaranteed to be marginally better than nothing.

+*WARNING*: By virtue of being efficient, transparent, and respectful of your autonomy, Ammo is probably illegal in some countries.

 ## Supported Games